onionyaa/AQI-North-India/README.md

 | Random Forest | ~18–25 | ~12–18 | ~0.90–0.94 |
 | **XGBoost** ✅ | **~15–22** | **~10–15** | **~0.93–0.97** |

-> Exact results depend on your data version.
-XGBoost consistently wins due to its gradient-boosted sequential correction of errors.

-**Why XGBoost wins:**
-- Handles non-linear relationships (pollution is not linear in time or pollutant concentration)
-- Built-in regularisation prevents overfitting
-- Early stopping automatically finds optimal number of trees
-- SHAP-compatible for interpretable feature importance

 ---